 The answer is no, however, it is planned in the long-term roadmap, we just don’t know when this will happen.

-That means, right now your options are either multiple stores for multiple languages or choosing a WooCommerce translation plugin.
+That means, right now your options are either multiple stores for multiple languages or choosing a popular WooCommerce translation plugin.

 First, let’s quickly address the reasons why translating your website with a translation plugin versus going down the multiple store route will lead to a better translation management flow and integration.